19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 “buyer” includes a person by whom or on whose behalf an offer is made to buy;

-“non‑compliant PMD advertisement” means —

-(a) any writing;

-(b) any still or moving picture, sign, symbol or other visual image;

-(c) any audible message; or

-(d) any combination of 2 or more of those things in paragraphs (a), (b) and (c),
+“non-compliant mobility vehicle advertisement” means an advertisement that gives publicity to, or otherwise promotes or is intended to promote the purchase or use of a non-compliant mobility vehicle or a range of non-compliant mobility vehicles;

+[Act 38 of 2018 wef 01/02/2019]

-that gives publicity to, or otherwise promotes or is intended to promote the purchase or use of a non‑compliant personal mobility device or a range of non‑compliant personal mobility devices.
+“non-compliant PMD advertisement” means an advertisement that gives publicity to, or otherwise promotes or is intended to promote the purchase or use of a non-compliant personal mobility device or a range of non-compliant personal mobility devices.

+[Act 38 of 2018 wef 01/02/2019]

-### Ban on display of non‑compliant personal mobility devices
+### Ban on display of non‑compliant personal mobility devices, etc.

-30\.—(1) Subject to this Act, a person who is, in the course of business, selling, or offering or exposing for sale, by retail, any personal mobility device on any premises or place, must not display or cause to be displayed any non‑compliant personal mobility device on the premises or place —
+30\.—(1) Subject to this Act, a person who is, in the course of business, selling, or offering or exposing for sale, by retail, any personal mobility device, mobility scooter or motorised wheelchair on any premises or place, must not display or cause to be displayed any non‑compliant personal mobility device or non-compliant mobility vehicle on the premises or place —

-(a) when so selling, or offering or exposing for sale any personal mobility device; and
+(a) when so selling, or offering or exposing for sale any personal mobility device, mobility scooter or motorised wheelchair; and

+[Act 38 of 2018 wef 01/02/2019]

 (b) knowing that, or reckless as to whether, it is non‑compliant.

+[Act 38 of 2018 wef 01/02/2019]

-(2) Subject to this Act, a person who is, in the course of business, selling, or offering or exposing for sale, by retail, any personal mobility device on any premises, must ensure that no customer or member of the public can see any non‑compliant personal mobility device from inside or outside the premises.
+(2) Subject to this Act, a person who is, in the course of business, selling, or offering or exposing for sale, by retail, any personal mobility device, mobility scooter or motorised wheelchair on any premises, must ensure that no customer or member of the public can see any non‑compliant personal mobility device or non-compliant mobility vehicle from inside or outside the premises.

+[Act 38 of 2018 wef 01/02/2019]

-(3) This section does not apply to the display of non‑compliant personal mobility devices on any premises or place —
+(3) This section does not apply to the display of non‑compliant personal mobility devices or non-compliant mobility vehicles on any premises or place —

 (a) to a customer of the business concerned at the customer’s request;